Amebis/eduVPN/doc/Customization.md

 Example: [How to switch client to pre-release update channel?](FAQ.md#how-to-switch-client-to-pre-release-update-channel)

+### `AcceptProfileTypes` (`REG_MULTI_SZ`)

+Profile types client accepts.
+Allowed values are `application/x-openvpn-profile` and `application/x-wireguard-profile`.
+Specify one MIME type per string/line.
+If this value is not present, client defaults to `application/x-openvpn-profile` and `application/x-wireguard-profile`.

+This value targets testers and developers and is not intended for production use.

 ### `OpenVPNInteractiveServiceInstance` (`REG_SZ`)

 `OpenVPNInteractiveServiceInstance` specifies the OpenVPN instance ID when more than one instance of the OpenVPN is installed.
 Defaults to "$eduVPN" or "$LetsConnect".
 Set to blank string to use default OpenVPN installed instance.